-- The family must have at least one or more children under age 18 (or an 18-year-old still attending high school) in the legal custody of one or more adults in the household. - Control Con - 1) must leave their current housing within 30 days or less, - 2) has no alternative, safe and appropriate housing, and

-3) has no other resources to obtain or maintain housing.
-Families must be able to document imminent housing loss in 30 days with a court-ordered or landlord-issued eviction notice, a letter from the host family or friend indicating the date by which the family must leave, or other documentation showing the family can no longer stay in their current residence beyond the next 30 days.

-- \langle The family's income must be below 35% of the Area Median Income (AMI). - Control Con
+- The family must have at least one or more children under age 18 (or an 18-year-old still attending high school) in the legal custody of one or more adults in the household. - The family must be at imminent risk of literal homelessness meaning the family: - 1) must leave their current housing within 30 days or less, - 2) has no alternative, safe and appropriate housing, and - 3) has no other resources to obtain or maintain housing.
+Families must be able to document imminent housing loss in 30 days with a court-ordered or landlord-issued eviction notice, a letter from the host family or friend indicating the date by which the family must leave, or other documentation showing the family can no longer stay in their current residence beyond the next 30 days. - (The family's income must be below 35% of the Area Median Income (AMI). - Control Con